dingusagar/pyautoeasy/README.md

 submit_button = ScreenPoint(pos=(1127, 597))
 submit_button.click_here()
 ```
-You could take above file and easily modify it to something like this.
+You could take above generated file and easily modify it to something like this.
 Super easy and intuitive!

 ```
 from pyautoeasy import ScreenPoint